dolphindb/release/1.00/README.md

 * JAVA

     Optimized streaming reconnection stability.

+    Added function `hashBucket` to calculate the partition index of the data to be written, which is convenient for parallel writing. (**1.00.8**)

 * C++

     Optimized streaming reconnection stability.

+    Added function `hashBucket` to calculate the partition index of the data to be written, which is convenient for parallel writing. (**1.00.8**)

+* go

+    Added function `hashBucket` to calculate the partition index of the data to be written, which is convenient for parallel writing. (**1.00.8**)

 * C#

-    Support for new data types UUID and IPADDR.
+    Support new data types UUID and IPADDR.